offthedial/site/src/pages/posts/idtga-dec-2020.md

 Likewise, if you know anyone from Smash who may be interesting in testing the waters of competitive splatoon, Invite them to signup!

 We're a bit late to announce this tournament (so sorry!!), you have **less than 2 weeks to register** at the time this post is being made.
-So please don't *delay* signing up!
+So please don't wait to signup!

 ## What's this tournament?
 It's Dangerous to go Alone is our flagship, free agent tournament.
 Focused on creating balanced teams, and being accessible to everyone.